 The most common variation is to substitute brown sugar for white sugar.
 Nutritionally, there is not much difference between the different types of sugar, given that brown sugar is just unprocessed white sugar.
 The main difference is that using brown sugar simple syrup produces a toffee-like, caramel-flavoured hard candy exterior.
 If you enjoy toffee sweets, then this variation is for you.

-To up the ante, some creative foodies have also tried melting pop rocks and jolly rancher sweets to create the syrup coating.
-This candy mix may seem terrifying at first as it melts down to a colourful mess.
+Some creative foodies have tried melting pop rocks and Jolly Rancher sweets to create the syrup coating to up the ante.
+This candy mix may initially seem terrifying as it melts into a colourful mess.
 But after hardening, the final product is an Instagram-worthy candied fruit snack.

 Bacon Strips